markh-de/KiVar/README.md

 `*(10k -!)
 Choice2()`   | `10k`                     | `-!` (effectively `-f -b -p`) | `10k`                     | `-!` (effectively `-f -b -p`)
 `*(10k -!)
 Choice2(+b)` | `10k`                     | `-!` (effectively `-f -b -p`) | `10k`                     | `-! +b` (effectively `-f +b -p`)

+> **Important:**
-_Note:_ It is also important to note that **component attributes** (DNP, Not in Pos, Not in BoM) **are now kept at their current state** (and ignored in the Choice match) **if their corresponding properties are not defined (neither enabled, nor disabled)**.
-In pre-0.2.0 versions all three component attributes were either set or cleared, depending on the presence of the `-!` option.
+> Component attributes (DNP, Not in Pos, Not in BoM) are now **kept at their current state** (and ignored in the Choice match) if their corresponding properties are **not defined** (to _true_ or _false_).
+> In pre-0.2.0 versions all three component attributes were either set or cleared, depending on the presence of the `-!` option.
 They could not be set to different states, and none of them could be kept untouched for component with variation rules.
 Version 0.2.0 introduces much more flexibility regarding attribute management.

 ##### Implicit Property Default States